Sudan III Stain, Saturated Alcoholic

 3. Store at room temperature for up to 1 year.

-2. Examine within accepted time frame, a fresh fecal sample collected, stored and prepared per laboratory protocol.
+2. Examine a fresh fecal sample collected, stored and prepared according to laboratory protocol.

 1. See Procedure Note #2.